romeerez/orchid-orm/packages/docs/src/guide/orm-setup-and-overview.md

 # ORM setup and overview

-**Orchid ORM** stands for Postgres ORM, where ORM is an abstract interface to work with models and relations between them with ease and fun.
+**Orchid ORM** stands for Postgres ORM, where ORM is an abstract interface to work with tables and relations between them with ease and fun.

 While the `pqb` query builder is designed to cover the abilities of [knex](https://knexjs.org) to allow building any possible queries, `orchid-orm` takes inspiration from [prisma](https://prisma.io/) and other ORMs to give the highest productivity.

-`orchid-orm` models are interfaces on top of `pqb` tables, and all methods of `pqb` are also available here.
-For query, methods see [query builder](/guide/query-builder) document.
+`orchid-orm` tables are interfaces on top of `pqb` tables, and all methods of `pqb` are also available here.
+For query methods see [query builder](/guide/query-builder) document.

 ## setup